-\Foreign language courses are an additional requirement for the Associate of Arts (A.A.) and Bachelor of Arts (B.A.) degrees.
+Foreign language courses are an additional requirement for the Associate of Arts (A.A.) and Bachelor of Arts (B.A.) degrees.
 The B.A. degree requires proficiency in a foreign language equivalent to completion of two years of college-level work.
-The A.A. degree requires proficiency in a foreign language equivalent to completion of one year of college-level work
+The A.A. degree requires proficiency in a foreign language equivalent to completion of one year of college-level work.

-\\Six hours of English Composition and three hours in English oral presentational communication are required.
+Six hours of English Composition and three hours in English oral presentational communication are required.

-\\\Students who plan to transfer to Tennessee Board of Regents (TBR) universities should take six hours of United States History (three hours of Tennessee History may substitute).
-Students who plan to transfer to University of Tennessee System universities are required to take World Civilizations.
-Students who plan to attend out-of-state or private universities should check requirements and take the appropriate courses.
+Students who plan to transfer to Tennessee Board of Regents (TBR) universities should take six hours of United States History (three hours of Tennessee History may substitute).
+Students who plan to transfer to a non-TBR institution should check requirements at the college or university they will be transferring to and take the appropriate courses.